microsoft/PowerToys/README.md

 - Bug fixes

 **File explorer**
-- Fixed OneDrive SVG Bug
+- Fixed a bug with SVG preview on OneDrive folders
 - SVG are scaled appropriately when viewbox is provided
 - SVG thumbnail quality improved